-Dr. Mayfield is an experienced small-animal veterinarian who graduated from Oregon State University in 2000 with a Bachelor’s degree in Agricultural Sciences (crop and soil sciences), and in 2005 with a Doctorate in Veterinary Medicine.
-She completed a rotating internship in 2006 and spent the next 15 years cultivating a career in emergency medicine and critical care.
+Dr. Mayfield is an experienced small-animal veterinarian who graduated from Oregon State University in 2000 with a Bachelor’s degree in Agricultural Sciences (crop and soil sciences), and in 2005 with a Doctorate in Veterinary Studies.
+She completed a rotating internship in 2006 and spent the next 15 years cultivating a career in emergency and critical care.

 In the last 3 years, Dr. Mayfield has expanded her skill set by obtaining a human animal bond certification (HABC), and will complete her certificate of Chinese veterinary herbalist (CVCH) in the spring of 2021.
 Additionally, Dr. Mayfield has completed the Sonographic Diagnostic Efficiency Protocol (SDEP).
-As the owner of Smiling Dog Veterinary Services, she offers integrative medicine, mobile veterinary diagnostic ultrasound, and hospice and palliative care for her patients.
+As the owner of Smiling Dog Veterinary Services, she offers integrative care, mobile veterinary diagnostic ultrasound, and hospice and palliative care for her patients.

 Dr. Mayfield is passionate about animal welfare and promoting the human-animal bond.
-She is the Medical Director of Companion Animal Medical Project (CAMP), a nonprofit organization providing veterinary wellness services to the pets of people experiencing homelessness in her hometown of Bend, Oregon.
+She is the Director of Companion Animal Project (CAMP), a nonprofit organization providing veterinary wellness services to the pets of people experiencing homelessness in her hometown of Bend, Oregon.
 Additionally, Dr. Mayfield has traveled to under-served areas to provide veterinary care; most recently to Malawi, Africa, where she organized a self-supported canine rabies clinic to help address the major public health issue of endemic rabies within the canine population.

 In her spare time, she enjoys flying her paraglider with her partner Tim, and seeks adventure in the backcountry snowboarding or mountain biking.